jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
 Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
 I think we all try our best.
 We try to educate ourselves, eat well, use green products, and join movements like sustainable agriculture and renewable energy.

-That's good news because even though human evolution can be hard to see, we are still nonetheless playing the game.
-We simply have a huge problem—we're running out of time.
-Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
+Although we try our best, we have a huge problem—we're running out of time.
+Canada, Britain, France, America and the rest of Western Civilization peaked in the Industrial Age, and we still haven't updated our ruling philosophy to the Internet Age.

 Still obsessed with the era of mass-production, we've been digitizing our society using ideas designed to industrialize it.

 That's why we still measure our success by Industrial Age stats like GDP growth, employment numbers, Dow Jones Industrial Average, and union membership rates.
 These numbers don't tell us anything about ourselves.
 They don't say if we have more savings, fewer heart attacks, more reliable medical supplies, or if we're living happier lives.

-The Internet Age gives us the power to start measuring our happiness and, therefore, our civilization's health.
-To get there, we have to finish our upgrade with the "click" of a new philosophy.
-One that says antagonism is evil, and improving our lives is everyone's right and duty.
+The Internet Age empowers us to measure our happiness and, therefore, our civilization's health.
+To get there, we have to "click" a new philosophy.
+One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.

 <iframe style="width: 900px; height: 221px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._